takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

 :py:meth:`KernelFinder.launch(name, cwd=None, launch_params=None) <jupyter_kernel_mgmt.discovery.KernelProviderBase.launch>`
 takes two additional (and optional) arguments.

 **cwd** (optional) specifies the current working directory relative to the notebook.
-Use of this value is up to the provider.
-For :class:`KernelSpecProvider-based <.KernelSpecProvider>` kernels, the kernel process will use this value as the working directory for the subsequent Popen subprocess.
-Other providers may choose to ignore ``cwd`` entirely.
+Use of this value is up to the provider, as some kinds of kernels may not see the same filesystem as the process launching them.

 **launch_params** (optional) specifies a dictionary of provider-specific name/value pairs that can can be used during the kernel's launch.
 What parameters are used can also be specified in the form of JSON